I wanted to love my neighbor, but didn’t know how to leave the comfort of my living room and approach the homes on my street.

 • Makes it easy to send a personal greeting and develop deeper friendships

-• A self-mailing, full-color greeting card—just print, sign, fold and mail!
+• A self-mailing, full-color greeting card—just print, sign, fold, and mail!

 More Free Resources